-It’s often said that The Bhagavad Gita is the Hindu Bible.
-Among a great diversity of Hindu scripture, the Gita stands out as a unique gem, bringing together several core aspects of Hinduism.
+Many say The Bhagavad Gita is the Hindu Bible.
+Among diverse Hindu scriptures, the Gita stands out as a unique gem, synthesizing several core aspects of Hinduism.
 At least, this is how enthusiasts talk about the Gita.
 Critics tend to see it as a misguided justification for violence.

 The Gita belongs within the Mahabharata, an epic about two warring families.
-Because of its remarkable literary and philosophical sophistication, most scholars believe the Gita was added to the Mahabharata around 450 BCE, approximately 500 years after the original epic was written around 1000 BCE.
+Because of its literary and philosophical sophistication, most scholars believe the Gita was added to the already existing Mahabharata around 450 BCE, approximately 500 years after the original epic was written (circa 1000 BCE).

-This is not unusual for ancient texts.
+When it comes to ancient texts, insertions like this are not unusual.
 Almost all contemporary biblical scholars say that diverse oral traditions and authors run though many Old Testament books formerly believed to be written by just one person.

-The story of the Gita is straighforward.
-The hero, Arjuna, derives from the virtuous Pandava family.
-He’s cheated out of his rightful palace by the wicked Karauva family.
-As a result, the deity Krishna, seated at the back of Arjuna’s chariot, urges him to fight in a massive battle to vanquish the evil Karauvas.
-Because the Pandavas and Karauvas are kith and kin, the noble Arjuna hesitates when Krishna exhorts him to kill members of the Karauva family.
+The story of the Gita is pretty straighforward.
+The hero, Arjuna, of the virtuous Pandava family, is cheated out of his palace by the wicked Karauva family.
+As a result, the deity Krishna, seated at the back of Arjuna’s chariot, urges him to fight in a massive battle against the evil Karauvas.
+Because the Pandavas and Karauvas are kith and kin, the noble Arjuna hesitates when Krishna exhorts him to kill members of the Karauva side of the family.

-At this point, Krishna launches forth on a metaphysical discourse about sacred duty (dharma) and the immortality of the soul (atman).
-Arjuna is justified in killing, Krishna says, because it’s his sacred obligation as a member of the warrior caste (Kshatriya).
-As a Kshatriya he’s bound to restore balance in a moral order perilously thrown out of sync by the Karauva’s evil ways.
+In response to Arjuna’s hesitation, Krishna launches forth on a metaphysical discourse about sacred duty (dharma) and the immortality of the soul (atman).
+Krishna says Arjuna is justified in killing because it’s his sacred obligation as a member of the warrior caste (Kshatriya).
+As a Kshatriya he’s duty-bound to restore a moral balance perilously skewed by the Karauva’s evil ways.

-Krishna says that Arjuna would not really be killing because, at the deepest level, the soul is immortal; it’s Arjuna’s spiritual ignorance that makes him believe he’d be sinning by slaying the Karauvas.
+On a metaphysical level, Krishna says that Arjuna would not really be killing because, at the deepest level, the soul is immortal.
+Arjuna’s spiritual ignorance makes him believe he’d be doing wrong by slaying the Karauvas.
 In fact, Krishna says physicality is an illusion spun by the web of maya (deception arising from ignorance).
-Krishna adds that Arjuna’s ignorance must be dispelled before he can attain the clear vision needed to do the right thing—that is, kill the Karauvas.
+Krishna adds that Arjuna’s ignorance must be dispelled before he can attain the clear vision required to do the right thing–that is, to kill the Karauvas.

-Some may agree with this stance, citing the Jewish Holy War, the Christian Just War and the Muslim jihad as parallels.
-Others may find it deplorable.
+Some may agree with this stance, citing rough parallels like the Jewish Holy War, the Christian Just War and the Muslim jihad.
+Others find it deplorable.

-Putting aside bellicose readings of the Gita, it seems far more constructive to interpret the Gita on a psycho-spiritual level.
+Like any text, literary or not, the Gita must be interpreted.
+So forgetting the bellicose readings of the Gita, it seems more constructive to interpret the Gita on a psycho-spiritual level.
 This isn’t a novel approach.
-Several Indian thinkers have written on the psychological aspects of the Gita.
+Several Indian thinkers have written about the psychological aspects of the Gita.
 In fact, the great champion of non-violence, Mohandas Gandhi, said the Gita was his favorite book, one that could untie any spiritual knot.

 Sri Ramakrishna and C. G. Jung

-The Indian holy man Sri Ramakrishna says the spiritual quest entails a process of purification, not always easy to endure.
-For Ramakrishna, the sluggish, inferior aspects of the personality are purged through suffering.
+The Indian holy man Sri Ramakrishna says that spiritual enlightenment entails a process of purification.
+This process is not always easy to endure.
+For Ramakrishna, the inferior aspects of the personality are purged through the mechanism of suffering.

-Jung did an extensive study of the ancient and medieval practice of alchemy and came to see it as a process of inner transformation.
-He believed the alchemist’s desire to transform base metals into gold mirrors a psychological transformation.
-As metals are heated and transformed, the alchemist’s self likewise evolves.
+Jung studied ancient and medieval alchemical practices and came to see alchemy as a process of inner transformation.
+He believed the alchemist’s desire to transform base metals into gold mirrored their psychological transformation.
+As metals are heated and transformed, the alchemist evolves psychologically.

-While some alchemists were, no doubt, hucksters trying to scam zealous aristocrats in their search of gold, other were sincere.
-The true alchemists sought to create a mystical tonic to cure illness and ensure immortality.
-But this elixir came through prolonged boilings, just as the process of psychological purification entails suffering.
+Some alchemists, no doubt, were hucksters trying to scam zealous aristocrats searching for gold, but others were sincere.
+The true alchemist sought to create a mystical tonic to cure illness and ensure immortality.
+But this elixir came through prolonged boilings, just as psycho-spiritual purification entails suffering.

-As we journey through life, people and events can irritate us.
-During moments of agitation and temptation our lesser qualities may arise.
-Some accept these personality aspects and leave them unchanged.
-For these people it’s not degrading to accept their animal nature.
+As we journey through life, people and events tempt or irritate us.
+During moments of temptation or agitation our lesser qualities can arise.
+Some accept these personality aspects, leaving them unchanged.
+For these people it’s not degrading to express their animal – or perhaps evil – nature.
 It’s just natural, healthy and whole.
 By way of contrast, potential saints are consumed with the idea of eradicating lower personality traits.
 Some may even self-flagellate in an attempt to conquer sinful tendencies.

-Most of us are somewhere between those two extremes.
-When confronted with irritating people or bad habits we can view it as an opportunity for reflection, knowledge and self-mastery.
+Most of us fall somewhere between those two extremes.
+Confronted with bad habits or irritating people, we can view that as an opportunity for reflection, knowledge and self-control.

-Accordingly, a psychological interpretation of the Gita takes much of life as a battlefield of antagonistic influences, personalities and opinions.
-But life isn’t quite that simple and a psychological interpretation of the Gita, while superior to a literal one, still focuses on the abrasive side of human relationships.
+A psychological interpretation of the Gita views much of life as a battlefield.
+We are often confronted with antagonistic influences, personalities and opinions.
+But life isn’t quite that simple.
+And a psychological interpretation of the Gita, while superior to a literal one, dwells on the abrasive side of human relationships.

 However, disharmony is only half the story.
+Perhaps not even half.
 Conflicts will always arise.
-But instead of religiously hitting back when people hurt us, shouldn’t we at least try to overcome our pain through understanding and compassion?
+But other people can give us a lift and not just bring us down.
+And instead of hitting back when people hurt us, shouldn’t we try to overcome our pain and anger through understanding and compassion?